intel-analytics/ipex-llm/python/ppml/example/fgboost_regression/fgboost-tutorial.md

 ### 3.1 Start FL Server in SGX
 // TODO: Add SGX section

-Copy the configuration file `ppml/scripts/ppml-conf.yaml` to the directory where the server starts, and modify the config
+Copy the configuration file `ppml/scripts/ppml-conf.yaml` to the current directory, and modify the config
 ```yaml
 # the port server gRPC uses
 serverPort: 8980